wattsr1/Election-Results-Analysis/README.md

 ## Overview

 ###
-This project was develloped to create the PyPoll tool using Python script to automate the process of auditing the votes and provide a summayr that can be submitted to the Elections Commission.
-The data for each polling location is stored in a comma seperated value (CSV) file which identifies each unique vote, the county that it was cast and the candidate that was selected.
-These files are lare and is a challenge to summarize quickly to allow the Elections Commission to present the results in a efficent manner.
-To help this process an example of an automated script using Python was developed to present a summary of the results, which included the total votes cast, list of the candidates and the votes that they received, and identify the winner and the votes that they received.
+This project was developed to create the PyPoll tool using Python script to automate the process of auditing the votes and provide a summary that can be submitted to the Elections Commission.
+The data for each polling location is stored in a comma separated value (CSV) file which identifies each unique vote, the county that it was cast and the candidate that was selected.
+These files are large and is a challenge to summarize quickly to allow the Elections Commission to present the results in an efficient manner.
+To help this process an example of an automated script using Python was developed to present a summary of the results, which included the total votes cast, list of the candidates and the votes that they received and identify the winner and the votes that they received.
 In addition, the number of votes cast in each county was added to the PyPoll tool to show the turnout in each county and identify the county with the highest voter turnout.
-The results were stored in a text file containing a summary of the results thatn could be provided to the Elections Commission.
+The results were stored in a text file containing a summary of the results that could be provided to the Elections Commission.

 ---